hyperledger/cello/docs/production_config.md

 # Production Configurations

-Reference system configuration in production environment.
+In order to optimize the system performance in production environment, these system configurations can be set.

 ## `/etc/sysctl.conf`